-- How many Mouseketeers have died? - All three adult leaders (Jimmie Dodd, Roy Williams, Bob Amsberry) and seven of the kids (Mike Smith, Charley Laney, Tim Rooney, Cheryl Holdridge, Don Grady, Bonnie Lynn Fields, and Annette Funicello) have passed on.
+- How many Mouseketeers have died? - All three adult leaders (Jimmie Dodd, Roy Williams, Bob Amsberry) and eight of the kids (Mike Smith, Charley Laney, Tim Rooney, Cheryl Holdridge, Don Grady, Bonnie Lynn Fields, Annette Funicello, and Dick Dodd) have passed on.

 - Are any of the Mouseketeers gay? - One Mouseketeer and one serial actor have publicly announced their homosexuality.

 - How many Mouseketeers or serial actors went on to college? - Too many to list individually; those with advanced degrees (Masters or higher) include Karen Pendleton, Lonnie Burr, and Larry Larsen.